9

 $$\text{For }a, b \in \mathbb Z \text{, given }n = a^2 + b^2, \text{output }a, b$$.

 Searching for "sum of squares", "quadratic sum", "two squares", etc. on eprint did not return any related results that I could find.
-The problem itself may have been given a particular name, but if it has I don't know it and so I can't search for it.
+The problem may have been given a particular name, but if it has, I don't know it, so I can't search for it.

-I did a search on some of the math stackexchange sites and:
+I searched some of the math stackexchange sites and:

 The naive algorithm for solving the problem runs in time $O(\operatorname{sqrt}(n))$ by simply guessing all possible values for $a$ up to $\operatorname{sqrt}(n)$, squaring them, subtracting $a^2$ from $n$, then checking whether the result is a perfect square.